Primary Stroke Center

 Stroke program features

-At University Medical Center New Orleans, our stroke center is built to accommodate patients and give them the potentially lifesaving care they need right away.
+Our stroke center gives patients access to the potentially lifesaving care they need right away.
 We use the latest effective tools and medicine to ensure patients get the best care possible.

 Our stroke unit helps patients by providing: